The Ultimate List of Hacker Movies You Should Watch

 Hacker Tactics Demonstrated

-• "War-dialing" (sometimes spelt without a hyphen) is the practice of using technology to automatically scan a range of phone numbers to identify connected devices like computers, modems, and office appliances.
+• "War-dialing" (sometimes spelled without a hyphen) is the practice of using technology to automatically scan a range of phone numbers to identify connected devices like computers, modems, and office appliances.

 • "Phreaking" is the manipulation of telephone signaling to make free calls.
 It involved reverse engineering tones used by phone companies.
 Phreaking ended in 1983 with the upgrade to Common Channel Interoffice Signaling (CCIS).